AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 god-like man who directed me in the pursuit of it."
 He became bishop of Caesarea and was regarded as the incarnation of the orthodoxy of his times.
-Almost nothing of his writings has survived, but Rufinus, the apologist and defender of Origen, gives a passage, says **Allin**, showing that he taught the divine truth he learned from his master.
+Almost nothing of his writings has survived, but Rufinus, the apologist and defender of Origen, gives a passage, says Allin, showing that he taught the divine truth he learned from his master.

 ## Pamphilus.